anseki/leader-line/README.md

 Any element that has bounding-box is accepted.
 For example, `<div>`, `<button>`, `<td>`, and also, elements in another window (i.e. `<iframe>`).

-The constructor acceptes options also.
+The constructor accepts options also.

 ```js
 new LeaderLine(start, end, {color: 'red', size: 8});